alexanderganderson/alexanderganderson.github.io/_posts/2015-11-20-using-jekyll.markdown

 ---

 The goal of this post is to summarize how I got started using jekyll for static website creation.

-The reason for using Jekyll is that it creates an easy to maintain static website that can be hosted on github.
-That way, you don't need to constantly worry about updating your website.
+Jekyll hosted through github allows you to make a nice looking website that is easy to maintain.

 # Installation

 As a first step, go to [jekyll-quickstart].
-Here, you create a jekyll directory.

-Roughly, the steps are:

-Install jekyll and specifically github-pages by running
+Begin by installing the github version of jekyll by running:

 `gem install github-pages`

+This installs the version of jekyll used by github to build your website.

 # Creating your first page

 Create a directory for your website on your computer.
-You can do this by forking an existing jekyll template (try looking for one on google).
+The quickstart guide suggests running the code `jekyll new myblog` to generate a site template in the directory `myblog`.
+After looking at that, the best way to get going quickly is to clone an existing jekyll template (eg. look here: [jekyll-themes]) and modify the template to your needs.

+# Viewing changes to your page

 You can check the website by going into the directory and typing `jekyll serve`